-BP was also extremely accessible — even for low income workers such as myself.
-Advertising prices were on a kind of sliding scale — $12 to see your ad regenerate at the top of the list for three days — that sort of thing.
+BP was also extremely accessible—even for low income workers such as myself.
+Advertising prices were on a kind of sliding scale—$12 to see your ad regenerate at the top of the list for three days—that sort of thing.
 After I left BP, it was free for a while too.
 But more than anything, BP allowed me to have total control over my employment.
 Not being told what to do or forced to do anything I wasn’t comfortable with was unprecedented and incredibly liberating considering the history I’d had in the sex industry.

-The majority of clients I worked with from BP were — by and large — very kind and respectful.
-There were, of course, a few creeps here and there, but I always managed to leave a trick when my hooker spidey senses told me something was off.
+The majority of clients I worked with from BP were—by and large—very kind and respectful.
+There were of course, a few creeps here and there, but I always managed to leave a trick when my hooker spidey senses told me something was off.
 Because BP gave me a huge clientele to choose from with minimal risk compared to street work, I didn’t feel as pressured to take every single client that came my way.

 The war on BP and online sex work claims its battles are waged in the name of trafficking victims.
 But arguably, the most common factors contributing to this kind of vulnerability are poverty, displacement, and alienation from resources.

-I would argue that the government is, in actuality, facilitating trafficking by driving it further underground, making it more clandestine, and actively preventing sex workers from freely choosing — for themselves — what is and isn’t safe.
+I would argue that the government is, in actuality, facilitating trafficking by driving it further underground, making it more clandestine, and actively preventing sex workers from freely choosing—for themselves—what is and isn’t safe.

 My answer to the trafficking problem is not simple, but it’s necessary if we want to truly address the systemic destruction of vulnerable populations.
-We have to decriminalize prostitution, removing the legal penalties; this is not to be confused with removing all government regulations.
+We’ve got to decriminalize prostitution, removing the legal penalties; this is not to be confused with removing all government regulations.
 This decriminalization must, in turn, be combined with an overhaul of state and federal policies aimed at dismantling institutional oppressions such as racism, poverty, sexism, and transphobia.

 I realize these are huge meta-goals, but I believe they can be broken down into several direct, actionable steps.

 Yes, it’s exponentially simpler to shut down BP and hope everything goes away.
-(Or simply watch as the death toll and rates of poverty crimes rise, and blame sex work in a kind of twisted feedback loop).
+(Or simply watch as the death toll and rates of poverty crimes rise and blame sex work in a kind of twisted feedback loop).
 But the belief that eliminating BP will in turn eliminate underground economies of their accompanying risks and problems is not only foolish, it’s dangerous.

 We must stop looking to them for answers when they are deeply and personally invested in a system that keeps people on the margins at risk of being trafficked.
 The first place we can start in the war on trafficking is to acknowledge this uncomfortable truth.
 Speak it out loud.
 Give it life.